maxim-top/im.gitbook/en/quick-start/server-api-quick-start.md

 ### API classification

-MaxIM API is mainly divided into user API, friend API, group API, message API and push API.
+Lanying IM API is mainly divided into user API, friend API, group API, message API and push API.

 * User API

     Users belong to a single App, which is the foundation of instant messaging.
 Only with users can we realize the functions of friends and groups.
 User data is divided into basic information and setting information.
 Basic information includes email address, mobile number, username and password.
 Setting information includes whether to download thumbnails and files automatically, whether to confirm the invitation to join group, etc. Generally speaking, the user API mainly involves the update of its basic information and user settings, and the related API starts with`/user`, followed by specific resources, ex.
 “GET /user/settings” to get user settings API.
 * Friend API

     Friend is the relationship between users.
-In MaxIM friendship design, users can set remarks for friends, set the notification method of friend messages, apply for adding friends, and blacklist a friend.
+In Lanying IM friendship design, users can set remarks for friends, set the notification method of friend messages, apply for adding friends, and blacklist a friend.
 Friend API provides friend information, friend application, friend list, friend blacklist and other related operations, and its API starts with`/roster`.
 * Group API

     Groups enable multi-user communication.
-In MaxIM design, the roles of group members are divided into group Owners, group Admins and group Members, and the authority levels are lowered in turn.
+In Lanying IM design, the roles of group members are divided into group Owners, group Admins and group Members, and the authority levels are lowered in turn.
 The group Owners have all the permissions of the group, while the Admins have the permissions to operate group members and modify group information settings.
 According to group settings, ordinary group Members may have or not have the permissions to modify group information and invite users to join group.
 The functional design of group membership includes invitation to join group, application to join group, set group blacklist and group ban list.
 The main APIs include group data operations and group member operations.
 Group data operations mainly include create group, dissolve group, transfer group Owner, update group information and group settings, group announcement operation, group shared file operation; and group member operations mainly include invite user to join group, Admin process invitation, user apply to join group, user process application, set group blacklist, set group ban list, user quit group, kick user out of group, etc. APIs start with`/group`.
 * Message API

     Message APIs are encapsulations of IM services designed to provide an easy way for messaging.
 Message APIs start with`/message`.